 5 Strong Reasons Women Should Lift Weights

-This week’s Fitness Chat Feature Friday is with Rochelle Louw, a Biokenist at the University of Pretoria and comes highly recommended by the Biokinetics Association of South Africa.
-Rochelle discusses why women should lift weights in depth, and her points are backed by science.
+This week’s Feature Friday highlights Rochelle Louw, a biokinetist from the University of Pretoria, who comes highly endorsed by the Biokinetics Association of South Africa.
+Louw thoroughly explains why women should engage in weightlifting, which is supported by scientific research.

 Weight training is a form of resistance training and is classified as an anaerobic exercise, which means without oxygen.
 Anaerobic exercise consists of brief intense bursts of physical activity, where oxygen demand surpasses oxygen supply.

-The resistance which is used to obtain the benefits of weight training include dumbbells, barbells, resistance machine with pulley system etc.
+The resistance that is used to obtain the benefits of weight training includes dumbbells, barbells, resistance machines with pulley systems, etc.

 So why are women hesitant to include weight training in their exercise regimen?